komazsofi/GEDI_ALS/README.md

 ## **Workflow**

-The developed workflow has three main step:
+The developed workflow has three main steps:

 a.)	download the GEDI data based on selected coordinates (upper left and lower right) and spatially cut for the selected area of interest.
 Generate a shape file which stores the position of the GEDI pulses and convert into the local Dutch coordinate system (RD_New). (download_gedi.R)